How to Deal with Negative Emotions at Work

 Instead, try acknowledging your emotions and giving them a seat at the table.
 Maybe you feel bad because your boss plays favorites—and you’re not the favorite.
 Or maybe you’re frustrated because your teammates are always running late.
 It’s okay to feel these negative emotions.
 You don’t need to judge yourself.

 To learn how to practice acceptance at work, start at home by writing out a list of the things you can and cannot control.
 First, focus on the things you cannot control.
 Let any emotions you have rise to the surface.
-Work on accepting these emotions, and yourself, just as you are—saying things like, “I am angry that I didn’t get a promotion, but that’s okay.
+Work on accepting these emotions, and being self-compassionate towards yourself—saying things like, “I am angry that I didn’t get a promotion, but that’s okay.
 I am allowed to feel angry.”
-Experience these emotions, but don’t hold on to them or ruminate on the causes.
+Experience these emotions, but don’t hold onto them or ruminate on the causes.
 Just let them fade in their own time.

 A word of caution: You might be better served by actually changing your situation if you have the ability to do so, rather than accepting an abusive boss or unhealthy work environment.
 Use that list of things you can control to take action.